Skiing with short-stem hip prosthesis: Safely back on the slopes

 When skiing with an artificial hip joint, there are some fundamental concerns:

-- Instability and dislocation risk: Lateral movements and impacts while skiing can increase the risk of hip dislocation.
+- Instability and dislocation risk: Lateral movements and impacts while skiing can increase the risk of hip dislocations.

-- Stress and wear: Intensive physical activity can accelerate the wear of the implant, which could shorten the lifespan of the prosthesis.
+- Load and wear: Intensive physical activity can accelerate the wear of the implant, which could shorten the prosthesis's lifespan.

-- Fracture risk: A fall while skiing can lead to periprosthetic fractures, especially with inadequate bone density.
+- Fracture risk: A fall while skiing can lead to periprosthetic fractures, especially with insufficient bone density.

-- Rehabilitation status: The condition of the surrounding muscles and tendons as well as postoperative rehabilitation influence the ability to drive safely.
+- Rehabilitation status: The condition of the surrounding muscles and tendons as well as postoperative rehabilitation affect the ability to ride safely.

 - Individual factors: Age, fitness level, and experience in skiing play a role in assessing the risk.